HGTV: Hong Kong

 HGTV was launched on Hong Kong's Now TV and Now Player on September 1, 2021, on channel 529 to replace FOX Networks Group Asia Pacific's channels.

-Myanmar
+Myanmar (Burma)

-HGTV had its Launch in Sky Net Channel 67 on October 19, 2018, and also plans to launch in Myanmar on CANAL+ Channel 119.
+HGTV launched on Sky Net Channel 67 on October 19, 2018, and also plans to launch in Myanmar on CANAL+ Channel 119.

 Vietnam

 HGTV was launched in Vietnam on November 20, 2018, available on VTVCab and Viettel TV.

 Latin America

 HGTV was launched in Latin America by Discovery Inc. in March 2019.

 United Kingdom and Ireland

 In June 2019, it was announced that former UKTV channel Home, which Discovery had acquired full control of earlier in the year, would be replaced as a UK version of HGTV on January 21, 2020.

 Germany

 On June 6, 2019, HGTV launched in Germany on Astra 19.2°E and Cable TV free to air.

 Middle East and North Africa

-In Middle East & North Africa region, HGTV is available on beIN Media channel 260 and is one of their leading lifestyle channels.
+In Middle East & North Africa region, HGTV is available on beIN Media channel 260 and is one of their lifestyle channels.